Sustainable investment labels and anti-greenwashing

 Funds that have labels will also need to give you clear and simple information, including:

-• what the sustainability goal is
+• what the sustainability goal of the fund is

 • the approach to achieving it